hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

             defined by `CalcUA_map_cpu_to_gen` for `reduce_stackversion` to find the matching generic CPU and then continue using the CPU chaining rules defined by

+    -   `long_osarch` is of type os-generic CPU: We follow the CPU reduction path for `reduce_stack_version` to see if we can find a match in the generic architectures supported by `stack_version`.

 #### Computing directories